 You are here:

-Bayard Rustin Oral History Interview
+Bayard Rustin Oral History, excerpt

 Bayard Rustin was born in West Chester, Pennsylvania, on March 12, 1912.
-He was raised by his maternal grandmother who was an active member of the National Association for the Advancement of Colored People (NAACP).
+He was raised by his maternal grandmother, who was an active member of the National Association for the Advancement of Colored People (NAACP).
 Because of her activism, Bayard engaged in protests against racial discrimination at a very young age.
 After spending time at Wilberforce College and Cheyney State Teachers College, Rustin moved to New York City in 1937.
 He began attending classes at City College and he became part of a radical network of activists and organizers.
 Through this network, he met and worked alongside Ella Baker, A. Philip Randolph, and others.
 Randolph quickly noticed Rustin’s talent for organizing demonstrations.
 In 1941, Randolph enlisted Rustin to organize a demonstration at the United States Capitol against segregation in the armed forces and racial discrimination in employment.
 The pressure from this proposed march compelled President Franklin Delano Roosevelt to sign an executive order that prohibited racial and ethnic discrimination in the nation’s defense industry, which was very active as World War II was underway.

 Rustin continued to organize and participate in demonstrations.
 Rustin was one of the organizers of the first planned Freedom Ride in 1947 to challenge racial discrimination in interstate travel.
 He later became a trusted advisor of Dr. Martin Luther King, Jr., helped organize the Southern Christian Leadership Conference (SCLC), and helped in the formation of the Student Nonviolent Coordinating Committee.